Kameonx/YTD/README.txt

 🎤 Using the YTD Application

-🐍 Visit the web app hosted here:
+🐍 Visit the web app hosted here: (app gets blocked by YouTube sign-in - looking for a fix).

 😿 If the site is down you may also follow the steps below: